deeplearning4j/deeplearning4j/eigenvector.md

 In information theory, the term *entropy* refers to information we don't have (normally people define "information" as what they know, and jargon has triumphed once again in turning plain language on its head to the detriment of the uninitiated).
 The information we don't have about a system, its entropy, is related to its unpredictability: how much it can surprise us.

 If you know that a certain coin has heads embossed on both sides, then flipping the coin gives you absolutely no information, because it will be heads every time.
 You don't have to flip it to know.
+We would say that two-headed coin contains no information, because it has no way to surprise you.

 A balanced, two-sided coin does contain an element of surprise with each coin toss.
 And a six-sided die, by the same argument, contains even more surprise with each roll, which could produce any one of six results with equal frequency.
 Both those objects contain *information* in the technical sense.